-How much does it cost?For Scouts within Sydney North and South Met the cost is $90 per Scout, with a $10 discount if you register before the Early Bird close-off date.
+How much does it cost?For Scouts within Sydney North and South Met the cost is $100 per Scout, with a $10 discount if you register before the Early Bird close-off date.
 The Early Bird close-off date is midnight of the date shown in Key Dates for ScoutHike.
-So if you want to pay just $80 per Scout, you must register on or before the cut off which is listed under the Key Dates for ScoutHike.
-This fee includes organised bus travel and is not refundable or discountable.
+So if you want to pay just $90 per Scout, you must register on or before the cut-off which is listed under the Key Dates for ScoutHike.
+This fee includes organised bus travel and is not refundable or discountable. .

-For Scouts from other regions of NSW, the cost is $75 per Scout, with a $10 discount if you register before the Early Bird close-off date.
-So if you want to pay just $65 per Scout, you must register on or before the cut off which is listed under the Key Dates for ScoutHike.
-This does not include travel - these patrols will travel independently UNLESS special arrangements are for the patrol to travel on one of the organised buses.
-To join up with a 'Sydney North or South Met bus' please email the email@example.com to have your Registration and Fees updated.
+For Scouts from other Regions of NSW, the cost is $85 per Scout, with a $10 discount if you register before the Early Bird close-off date.
+So if you want to pay just $75 per Scout, you must register on or before the cut-off which is listed under the Key Dates for ScoutHike.
+This does not include travel – these Patrols will travel independently UNLESS special arrangements are made for the Patrol to travel on one of the organised buses.
+To join up with a ‘Sydney North or South Met bus’ please email the email@example.com to have your registration and fees updated.
+Bus cost is $15